dockermgeo/k8s-conretcreator/README.md

     # kind: Secret or ConfigMap
     kind: Secret

-    # Datablock, will include your definitions
-    data:
+    # Datablock for configmap
+    configs:
       - name: loglevel
         value: debug
         desc: "Loglevel for the APP"

+    # Datablock for secrets
+    secrets:
       - name: username
         value: admin
         desc: "Name of User"
       - name: password
         # if value is empty, CLI will ask for it
         value: ""
         desc: "Password will set by CLI"

     # FILES as secret
-    files:
+    secretfiles:
     # relativepath to this file
       - src: "files/stages/log4j-prod.properties"
         target: "log4j.properties"